jtheory/1on1s/app/src/content/cats/fine-on-fire/we-are-not-fast-enough.md

 There are so many bad paths to take, and some of them will do serious damage to team members, the company as a whole, or (probably) both.

 Less experienced devs still have awful habits left over from school; _burn everything_ and fall over the finish line, then crash.
-Or they may believe think bosses will only assign them reasonable tasks, so either they _must_ succeed to prove themselves, or they will fail out of adult life.
+Or they may think bosses will only assign them reasonable tasks, so either they _must_ succeed to prove themselves, or they will fail out of adult life.

 Others will just check out.
 "There's no way we'll make this deadline... typical.
-I'm going to just do the minimum to keep my job, and ignore whatever the bosses feel like shouting about today; there's no point."
+I'm going to just do the minimum, and ignore whatever the bosses feel like shouting about today; there's no point."

 ## What's a healthier mental model?